Icertis and SAP deliver Contract Intelligence embedded in SAP solutions with one UX and out-of-the-box integrations.

 The vast majority of companies want to ensure their supply chains uphold the ethical and quality expectations of their customers and the public.
 Yet as we have seen in the headlines recently, doing so is easier said than done.

 At best, association with unethical suppliers can create bad publicity that damages reputations.
 At worst, it can have significant financial, regulatory, or safety impacts.
-The stakes around ethical supply chains will only increase as governments put more focus on environmental, social, and governance (ESG) standards.
+The stakes around ethical, efficient supply chains will only increase as force majeure events jolt the system.

 Sadly, there is no single solution for eliminating unethical suppliers.
 That said, every company has one powerful weapon in its arsenal right now to help combat supply chain risk: its contracts.